vdm-io/Joomla-Component-Builder/admin/README.txt

 MAKING IT BETTER!
 ====================

-Get involved on the forums, and the GitHub issues, and you can even help us develop/improve the pipeline of [JCB](http://joomlacomponentbuilder.com) for continues delivery.
+Get involved on the forums, and the Gitea issues, and you can even help us develop/improve the pipeline of [JCB](http://joomlacomponentbuilder.com) for continues delivery.
 We really want to see [JCB](http://joomlacomponentbuilder.com) remain the tool of choice for all [Joomla Component Development](https://extensions.joomla.org/extension/component-builder/) needs and ideas.

 TODO
 ======